What Is An OmniChannel Contact Center & Why Is It Critical For Customer Experience?

 Let’s not forget about the hardworking individuals managing and operating behind the lines of agents servicing consumers.
 The value of the average contact center supervisor has evolved since the 1970s when call centers came into existence.

 With the rapid adoption of advanced technology, things have gotten more complicated for supervisors.
-The level of monitoring, analysis and training required to successfully execute a contact center that acquires and retains customers is unattainable without the proper supportive technology.
+The level of monitoring, analysis, and training required to successfully execute a contact center that acquires and retains customers is unattainable without the proper supportive technology.

 Any modern-day contact center supervisor carries a burden of responsibility.
 In charge of hiring, training, reporting, quality assurance, agent support/monitoring, and issue identification, supervisors cannot stand on skillset alone.
 That’s why they turn to their technology to help them accomplish their goals and job requirements.